hawkinse/necromouser/README.md

 * At this time, if you are using a Microsoft Mode mouse, you must disable it first in Device Manager.
 * Necromouser should be ran with administrator privileges if possible, otherwise it will not be able to interact with certain applications (ex.
 Task Manager).
-* Packet parsing is currently somewhat buggy with regards to middle click/scrolling emulation.
-If you find a button gets stuck, click/release the button with another mouse to un-stick it.

 ### License ###